Graph Curve Matroids: Self-Duality

-\begin{theorem} Let $G$ be a connected trivalent graph.
-Then the graph curve matroid $M_G$ is identically self-dual if and only if $G$ is 2-edge-connected. \end{theorem} \begin{proof} If $G$ contains a bridge, then $M_G$ has a loop by Lemma~\ref{lemma_equality_circuits} and is therefore not ISD.
+\begin{theorem} Let $G$ be a connected, trivalent graph.
+Then its graph curve matroid $M_G$ is identically self-dual if and only if $G$ is 2-edge-connected. \end{theorem} \begin{proof} If $G$ contains a disconnecting edge (i.e., a bridge), then $M_G$ has a loop by Lemma~\ref{lemma_equality_circuits} and is therefore not ISD.